-\begin{proof} The existence of such a probability measure $\mu$ is known \cite[Theorem 3.2]{zhu2020graphon}.
+for every $m\in \mathbb{Z}_{\geq 0}$.
+Moreover, $\mu$ is compactly supported. \end{lemma} \begin{proof} The existence of such a probability measure $\mu$ is known \cite[Theorem 3.2]{zhu2020graphon}.
 However, it is not explicitly stated in \cite{zhu2020graphon} that $\mu$ is compactly supported so, for the sake of completeness, let us provide an argument based on \Cref{lem: MomentProblem}.

 The condition that $\mathfrak{m}_0(\mu)=1$ is satisfied since $\mu$ is a probability measure.
-Further, the positive semi-definiteness of the Hankel matrix $(\mathfrak{m}_{i+j}(\mu))_{ij=0}^k$ for every $k \in \mathbb{Z}_{\geq 0}$ is equivalent to the trivial statement that $\int p(x) \overline{p(x)}d\mu(x) \geq 0$ for every polynomial $p(x)\in \mathbb{C}[x]$.
+Further, the positive semi-definiteness of the Hankel matrix $(\mathfrak{m}_{i+j}(\mu))_{i,j=0}^k$ for every $k \in \mathbb{Z}_{\geq 0}$ is equivalent to the trivial statement that $\int p(x) \overline{p(x)}d\mu(x) \geq 0$ for every polynomial $p(x)\in \mathbb{C}[x]$.
 It remains to show that the moments of $\mu$ are exponentially bounded.